Tastyep/Pi-OpenCast/README.rst

 The project is hosted on `Github <https://github.com/Tastyep/Pi-OpenCast>`_.

-Please feel free to file an issue on the `bug tracker <https://github.com/Tastyep/Pi-OpenCast/issues>`_ if you have found a bug or have some suggestion in order to improve OpenCast.
+Please feel free to file an issue on the `bug tracker <https://github.com/Tastyep/Pi-OpenCast/issues>`_ if you have found a bug or have suggestions to improve OpenCast.

 License
 -------